 Upload Files to Azure

 Note: These steps are performed from the file server, or the computer joined to the domain, when logged in with domain admin account, with local admin rights to the machine.

-- Download and extract the UploaderWiz utility from here, e.g., extract into the c:\apps\uploaderwiz directory.
+- Download the UploaderWiz utility and extract it into the

 - Set the home directory migration batch to read-only access by user, and inform each user that a migration is occurring and that their home directory is now read-only.
 This will prevent the user from adding any files to their home directory during the migration.
 Read the How do I restrict users to read-only access to their Home Directories? article for more information.

 - From the command console, running as administrator, from the directory that UploaderWiz was extracted into, run the following command (replace the x's with your own information).
 Read the Using BitTitan UploaderWiz for File Server Migrations article for more information.